DragonJoker/Castor3D/doc/Castor3D/DocMainPage-English.md

 It relies on Vulkan as a rendering API.

-The project itself is compilable on supported platforms using CMake (cf. [build](Build-English.md)).
+The project itself is compilable on supported platforms using CMake and vcpkg (cf. [build](Build-English.md)).

 ## Features